Petrol, Diesel Rates Kept Unchanged. See Rates

-Petrol, Diesel Prices Today: Petrol and diesel prices were kept unchanged on Tuesday, December 7.
-Last week, the Delhi government had reduced value-added tax (VAT) on petrol from 30 per cent to 19.40 per cent.
+Petrol, Diesel Prices Today: Petrol and diesel prices were kept unchanged on Thursday, December 9.
+Earlier, the Delhi government had reduced value-added tax (VAT) on petrol from 30 per cent to 19.40 per cent.
 The decision marked Rs 8.56 per litre reduction in petrol prices from December 2 in the national capital.

 In Mumbai, petrol is currently retailed at Rs 109.98 per litre; while diesel is being sold at Rs 94.14 per litre.
 Among the metro cities, fuel rates are the highest in Mumbai.
 The rates vary across the states due to VAT.